 The Firm has established a risk management process in order to ensure that it has effective systems and controls in place to identify, monitor and manage risks arising in the business.
-The risk management process is overseen by Senior Management, with the Senior Management team taking overall responsibility for this process and the fundamental risk appetite of the firm.
+The risk management process is overseen by Senior Management, with the Board of Directors taking overall responsibility for this process and the fundamental risk appetite of the firm.
 The team has responsibility for the implementation and enforcement of the Firm's risk principles.

 Senior Management meet on a regular basis and discuss current projections for profitability, cash flow, regulatory capital management, business planning and risk management.
-Senior Management engage in the Firm's risks though a framework of policy and procedures having regard to the relevant laws, standards, principles and rules (including FCA principles and rules) with the aim to operate a defined and transparent risk management framework.
+Senior Management engage in the Firm's risks through a framework of policy and procedures having regard to the relevant laws, standards, principles and rules (including FCA principles and rules) with the aim to operate a defined and transparent risk management framework.
 These policies and procedures are updated as required.

-The Senior Management team has identified that business, operational, market, credit and liquidity are the main areas of risk to which the Firm is exposed.
-Annually the Senior Management team formally review their risks, controls and other risk mitigation arrangements and assess their effectiveness.
+The Board of Directors has identified that business, operational, market, credit and liquidity are the main areas of risk to which the Firm is exposed.
+Annually the Board of Directors formally review the risks, controls and other risk mitigation arrangements and assess their effectiveness.

-A formal update on operational matters is provided to the Senior Management team on a regular basis.
+A formal update on operational matters is provided to the Board of Directors on a regular basis.
 Management accounts demonstrate continued adequacy of the firm's regulatory capital are reviewed on a regular basis.